Consumer Medicine Information

 Tell your doctor immediately or go to Emergency at your nearest hospital if you notice swelling of the leg or cough and shortness of breath.
 These could be signs of a blood clot.

 Tell your doctor if you intend stopping treatment earlier.

 FOR STROKE PREVENTION IN PATIENTS WITH ATRIAL FIBRILLATION:

 It is important to keep taking your medicine even if you feel well.
 If you stop using Pradaxa before your doctor tells you to stop, you are at risk of developing a blood clot.
-This can lead to serious health problems such as strokes.
+This can lead to serious health problems

 FOR TREATMENT AND PREVENTION OF BLOOD CLOTS RE-OCCURRING IN THE VEINS OF YOUR LEGS AND LUNGS: